Just-Curieous/Curie-Use-Cases/stock_prediction/q1_optimize_hyperparameter/quant_code_20250428233941_iter1/README.md

 # Hyperparameter Optimization for Stock Prediction Model

 This directory contains experiment results and logs for hyperparameter optimization of the stock prediction model.
+The implementation is based on the starter code (`../../starter_code`).

 ## Running Experiments